JonathanERC/JonathanERC/README.md

    <li> 🥅 I'd like to contribute more to other people's projects.</li>
    <li> 💬 Ping me about <strong>Science, General Knowledge, Networking, ICT, CyberSec, or Scripting</strong>.</li>
    <li> 📙 Check out my <a href="https://www.linkedin.com/in/jonathanerc/">profile</a>.</li>
-   <li> ⚡ Fun fact: I love math, but I barely remember when to use in real life situations.</li>
+   <li> ⚡ Fun fact: I love math, but I barely remember when to use it in real life situations.</li>
 </ul>
 <h2 align="left">👨‍🎓 Some technologies I know</h2>
 <div align="center">